gibbsoft/terraform101/README.md

 ## Version

-Developed on terraform 0.12.26, although the code _should_ be compatible with later version 0.12.x releases.
+Developed on terraform 0.13.2, although the code _should_ be compatible with later versions.

 ## License